-In Maine, the upper Saco River floodplain extends from the New Hampshire border to Hiram.
+In Maine, the upper Saco River fl oodplain extends from the New Hampshire border to Hiram.
 This stretch of river supports a complex mosaic of diverse wetland communities and is one of the most bio-diverse areas of Maine.
-Wetland communities constitute one of the most extensive and best remaining floodplain ecosystems in New Hampshire and Maine.
-The ecosystem includes floodplain forests, vernal pools, oxbow ponds, backwater sloughs, acidic fens, grassy swales, outwash plain pond shores, several large lakes, and the meandering river itself.
-Adjacent to the floodplain are upland communities such as mixed hardwood forests, low acidic summits, and globally rare pitch-pine/scrub oak forests.
+Wetland communities constitute one of the most extensive and best remaining fl oodplain ecosystems in New Hampshire and Maine.
+The ecosystem includes fl oodplain forests, vernal pools, oxbow ponds, backwater sloughs, acidic fens, grassy swales, outwash plain pond shores, several large lakes, and the meandering river itself.
+Adjacent to the fl oodplain are upland communities such as mixed hardwood forests, low acidic summits, and globally rare pitch-pine/scrub oak forests.
+"See Appendix for supplemental details and additional recommendations from MDIFW"

-It is home to numerous rare species and natural communities, including one of the largest concentrations of the globally rare Long's bulrush (Scirpus longii), three globally rare dragonfly species, the globally rare riverwash barrens community, outstanding examples of floodplain forests, and at least ten other plant species that are rare in Maine.
-Rare animals in the Brownfield area represent diverse taxonomic groups, such as birds, reptiles, odonates (dragonflies), and lepidopterans (butterflies/moths).
+Brownfield ranks among one of the most ecologically diverse towns in western Maine.
+It is home to numerous rare species and natural communities, including one of the largest concentrations of the globally rare Long's bulrush (Scirpus longii), three globally rare dragonfl y species, outstanding examples of fl oodplain forests, and at least ten other plant species that are rare in Maine.
+Rare animals in the Brownfi eld area represent diverse taxonomic groups, such as birds, reptiles, odonates (dragonfl ies), and lepidopterans (butterfl ies/moths).

-Hydrologic alteration may arise from aquifer withdrawals, dams, canal construction, poor forestry practices, development in the watershed, and stream channelization.
-Historically, for example, canal construction shortened the course of the Saco River and drained several large ponds, causing major changes to the hydrologic regime.
-These changes altered the natural communities within the floodplain.
+Hydrologic alteration may arise from aquifer withdrawals, dams, canal construction, poor forestry practic-es, development in the watershed, and stream channelization.
+Historically, for example, canal construc-tion shortened the course of the Saco River and drained several large ponds, causing major changes to the hydrologic regime.
+These changes altered the natural communities within the fl oodplain.
 Brownfield passed a water ordinance to protect the withdrawal from our local aquifer.
 These withdrawals should be monitored to ensure consistent adherence to requirements intended to protect the natural hydrology.
 More information regarding aquifers can be found in the Water Resources chapter.